-Essentially, since the endpoints $a\to\infty$ and $a\to0$ of \eqref{eqn:Robin} correspond respectively to the Dirichlet and Neumann problem, the Robin problem can be considered as something in between.
-As explained in \cite{DavDEMM}, this heuristic point of view translates in the possibility of use Neumann techniques (such as a boundary Harnack inequality for solutions with zero Neumann data) in order to improve the properties of $\omega_{R,L}$.
+Essentially, since the endpoints $a\to\infty$ and $a\to0$ of \eqref{eqn:Robin} correspond, respectively, to the Dirichlet and Neumann problems, the Robin problem can be viewed as an intermediate case.
+As explained in \cite{DavDEMM}, this heuristic point of view allows one to use Neumann-type techniques (such as a boundary Harnack inequality for solutions with zero Neumann data) to improve the properties of $\omega_{R, L}$.

-The purpose of this paper is to extend the results in \cite{DavDEMM} to the case of $a\ge 0$ non constant.
-Specifically, we deal with parameters $a$ in some $L^q(\partial\Omega)$-space.
-Morally speaking, we impose a control from above on $a$, allowing \eqref{eqn:Robin} to be the Dirichlet problem $\Tr u=f$ only on a negligible part of the boundary.
-On the other hand, we realized that being closer to the Neumann problem $\partial_{\nu}^Au= 0$ is just of help, and the only control from below for $a$ that we need is being non identically zero on $\partial\Omega$.
-Our analogous result is the quantitative mutual absolute continuity of $\omega_{R,L}$ with respect to the measure $\mu=a\,d\mathcal{H}^{n-1}|_{\partial\Omega}$.
-To be more precise, let us state the main theorems of this paper. \begin{thm}[Mutual absolute continuity] Let $\Omega\subset\R^n$ be a bounded one sided NTA domain, and let $\sigma$ be a $d$-Ahlfors regular measure supported in $\partial\Omega$, where $n-2<d<n$.
-Let $0\le a\in L^q(\partial\Omega,\sigma)$ be non identically zero, for some $q>\frac{d}{d-n+2}$.
-Then, for any $x\in \Omega$, we have
+The purpose of this paper is to extend the results of \cite{DavDEMM} to the case of nonconstant permeability $a\ge 0$.
+Specifically, we consider parameters $a$ belonging to suitable $L^q(\partial\Omega)$ spaces.
+Informally, we impose a control from above on $a$, allowing \eqref{eqn:Robin} to reduce to the Dirichlet problem $\Tr u=f$ only on a negligible portion of the boundary.
+On the other hand, we realized that remaining close to the Neumann problem $\partial_{\nu}^Au= 0$ is advantageous, and the only control from below on $a$ that we require is that it is not identically zero on $\partial\Omega$.
+Our main result is the quantitative mutual absolute continuity of $\omega_{R,L}$ with respect to the measure $\mu=a\,d\mathcal{H}^{n-1}|_{\partial\Omega}$.
+To be more precise, we now state the main theorems of the paper. \begin{thm}[Mutual absolute continuity] Let $\Omega\subset\R^n$ be a bounded one-sided NTA domain, and let $\sigma$ be a $d$-Ahlfors regular measure supported on $\partial\Omega$, where $n-2<d<n$.
+Let $0\le a\in L^q(\partial\Omega,\sigma)$ be non-identically zero, for some $q>\frac{d}{d-n+2}$.
+Then, for any $X\in \Omega$, we have